redox-os/book/src/build-system-reference.md

 ### Recipes

 - `make f.recipe-name` - Download the recipe source.
-- `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games`
+- `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)

   The package is built even if it is not in your filesystem configuration.